Can I purchase custom packs from a VA Schedule contract?

 Why should I use GSA Advantage! to place my Schedule order?

 What is GSA eBuy?

-Can an agency use a Government credit card for payment?
+Can I use a Government purchase card to pay for Schedule orders?

-Do ordering activities pay the Industrial Funding Fee (IFF) in addition to the price listed by the VA FSS contractor?
+Is the IFF paid in addition to the price listed by the Schedule contractor?

 Purchasing from VA FSS contracts offers the following advantages over procuring on the open market:

-- VA FSS has determined the prices under Schedule contracts to be fair and reasonable.
+- A warranted and specially trained contracting officer has determined the prices under Schedule contracts to be fair and reasonable.

-- Schedule buyers are no required to synopsize solicitations on FedBizOpps unless the requirement is funded by the American Reinvestment and Recovery Act.
+- Schedule buyers are not required to synopsize solicitations on FedBizOpps unless the requirement is funded by the American Reinvestment and Recovery Act.

 - Schedule contracts have been awarded in compliance with all applicable laws and regulations.